ashitkumarrai/veterinarydoctor/README.md

 ## Admin:

-Admin will look after the application who will check users and doctors and confirm appointments and send emails to the user.
+Admin will look after the application who will check users and doctors and confirm appointments and send emails to the user(petOwner).
 Admin updated user booking status to the doctor online.

 ## User: